swissmanu/DownUnder/README.md

 ## Customize PDF Output
 DownUnder uses a set of default templates for PDF creation.
-As soon as DownUnder finds a `.downunder` aside your markdown files, it automatically tries reading the templates from there.
+As soon as DownUnder finds a `.downunder` directory aside your markdown files, it automatically tries reading the templates from there.

 Following template files are supported: